curvedinf/dir-assistant/README.md

 ## Other Models

 `Dir-assistant` supports almost every local and API model.
-Almost all local models (except the bleeding edge) are supported via embedded `llama-cpp-python` integration, which supports GGUF format model files.
+Almost all local GGUF models (except the bleeding edge) are supported via embedded `llama-cpp-python` integration.
 Almost all API models are supported via LiteLLM integration, including generic OpenAI-compatible APIs like local servers.
 To learn how to use the model of your choice, view the [configuration docs](docs/configuration.md).

 ## Detailed Documentation
 1. [Install](docs/install.md)